programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 - Data not obtainable (by yourself)
 - Data with low price, or gratis

 This list is not exhaustive.
-You can think of more reasons.
 In general, taking advantage of the power of the Internet, sharing data and reusing data is trendy.
 “Open Data” and “data-driven research” have been under the spotlight of academia and industries for the last several years.
 APIs are one of the growing areas of their movement.
 By accessing a wide range of a large amount of datasets, we can do much more than we could do before, which, as a consequence, leads to enormous change in our research practice, and hopefully more new discoveries and innovations.

-## API data for everybody
-Most of the time, normal (dynamic) websites may be sufficient for us, but there are some cases you may need more and some other reasons why the author promotes APIs.

-To be honest, sometimes the author is not very happy with the current practice of Open Data.
-There is a strong tendency that normal websites are prepared for ordinary users and APIs are for developers.
-He thinks this is not very FAIR.

-It is understandable that machine-to-machine communication should be developed by developers who have skills.
-Surely, you need some technical skills to use APIs and it is a big hurdle for normal users.
-However, the vast majority of the consumers of the data APIs provide is the normal users who often do not have any programming skills.
-In addition, APIs and websites often do not offer the same service and/or data.
-For example, we can not easily mix the data from different websites in a customised/personalised way.
-This is proven in his [James Cook Dynamic Journal (JCDJ) project](https://jcdj.acdh-dev.oeaw.ac.at/about.php).

-In author’s opinion, APIs should be for everybody.
-Anybody should be able to use them as they use word processing or spreadsheet software.
-He supports universal design for APIs and Open Data, and this is exactly why he would like to provide this tutorial.
-Corresponding to (or extending) the movement of the [FAIR (Findable, Accessible, Interoperable, Reusable) data principles](https://www.go-fair.org/fair-principles/), the tutorial also attempts to promote data reuse by non-techie researchers.
-If you are interested in this subject of APIs and universal design (called Easy Data), you can learn more about it in [his academic article](http://www.inderscience.com/info/inarticle.php?artid=93644).

 That was the quick theory on API.
 Now, let’s get our hands dirty with real exercises!